johntrogan/defender-docs/defender-office-365/attack-simulation-training-get-started.md

     - **Global Administrator**¹
     - **Security Administrator**
     - **Attack Simulation Administrators**²: Create and manage all aspects of attack simulation campaigns.
     - **Attack Payload Author**²: Create attack payloads that an admin can initiate later.
+    - **Security Operator and Security Reader**: View all aspects of attack simulation campaigns.
+Cannot create or manage all aspects of attack simulation campaigns (e.g. creating or editing simulations, training campaigns, simulation automation, payload automation, content (e.g. tenant payloads, notifications) or changing global settings).

     > [!IMPORTANT]
     > ¹ Microsoft recommends that you use roles with the fewest permissions.
 Using lower permissioned accounts helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.